yaoyi92/packmol/README.md

 The package is compatible with input files of PDB, TINKER, XYZ and MOLDY formats.

-See http://m3g.iqm.unicamp.br/packmol for more information.
+## Usage

+User guide, examples, and tutorials, are available at: http://m3g.iqm.unicamp.br/packmol

 ## Installation instructions

-### From source:
+### Downloading

 1. Download the `.tar.gz` or `.zip` files of the latest version from: https://github.com/m3g/packmol/releases